 It has been found that strength training can speed up metabolism.
-Accordingly, it will be much easier for you to lose weight, to tone your muscles, and to decrease the risks of different diseases that are very apparent in the golden-aged group of women.
+Accordingly, it will be much easier for you to lose weight, tone your muscles, and decrease the risks of different diseases that are very apparent in the golden-aged group of women.

 So, are you ready to age gracefully?

 Certainly, you will want to hop on strength training right away.
 But, do you know the moves?

 Here are the 6 best strength training moves for women over 50:

 The Bird Dog is also known as the Quadruped.
 It is one of the most basic strength training moves.
 Also, this routine targets your core and your back.
 And this is essential when you are establishing core stability.

 All you need to do is to place your hands under your shoulders and your knees under your hips.
 Once you are already stable in your position, place your abs back in your spine and make sure you are firm to the ground.

 Next, raise your right arm forward as you straightened out your left leg backward.
 Make sure that you engage the muscles in your legs and lower hips.

 Stay in this position for 3 to 5 seconds and bring back your arms and legs to the original position.
 Repeat the steps on the other side.
 Do this for 10 repetitions.

 The Squat to Chair move is designed to strengthen the bones and the muscles in your pelvis.
 This is a very beneficial exercise because if you want to strengthen and improve your bone density, the best way to do it is to strengthen your lower body.